jeevnayak/gapfill/README.md

 -

 The web app is a pretty simple Node.js app.
 All of the server code is in `app.js`, which parses the questions from the input json file and exposes endpoints for getting questions and checking answers.
 The client code is in the `static` directory, which includes Javascript that handles user input and fetches data from the server.

+Potential Improvements
+-

+There are some fairly obvious problems in the current approach that I would fix if I had more time:

+- Right now only the sentence and word strings are saved to the json file, without indicating the position of the word in the sentence.
+Words that appear twice in a sentence are never chosen, but if the chosen word is a substring of another word in the sentence, some of the js code will produce bad outputs.
+- The keyword choosing code heavily favors cardinal numbers, which is good because they are usually well-constrained fill in the blank answers, but from eyeballing the outputs, it seems like too many of the questions have numbers blanked out instead of words.
+- Besides the number problem, there are some other sentences that aren't great fill in the blank questions.
+The weighting of the sentence and word scores can be tweaked further, and more scoring functions can be added to make this better.